Template

 );

 It looks similar to using a component but there is a big difference in the way the HTML snippet is created.
-Once the template Row() function is called the statics of the HTML snippet are cloned in 1 DOM operation while a regular component with html`` tag would create every node with properties and content one by one which makes a costly difference in performance.
+Once the template Row()

-• t is a normal tag.
+is a normal tag.

-The Row in this case would accept an object like in the below example.
+in this case would accept an object like in the below example.

 Row({ id: 1, label: 'Banana', selected: 'peel' });